QIntegration/Qualys-Jira-Connector/README.md

 Note: These upgrade instructions are provided in incremental manner.
 If you are using really old version of Jira connector, to make sure the connnector runs smoothly please check the upgrade instruction for other versions in [guide](https://docs.qualys.com/en/integration/jira_connector/#t=upgrade_connector_app%2Fupgrade_the_app.htm&rhsearch=upgrade) as well.
 This will prevent potential upgrade issues due to missing changes in config/templates.

-## Intructions to upgrade the App to v1.4.0
-### Jira Connector v1.4.0 – Support for New Atlassian Jira API
+### Jira Connector v1.5.1 – Support for New Atlassian Jira API

 #### What’s New
-* Added support for the new search API endpoints introduced by Atlassian Jira.
-[Ref](https://developer.atlassian.com/changelog/#)
+* Added support for Qualys OAuth Credential
 * Ensures compatibility with Jira Cloud and ongoing API updates.

-#### What Changed
-* Older API endpoints previously used by the connector are now deprecated by Atlassian. <br>
-* Connector logic has been updated to seamlessly work with the new API endpoints. <br>

 *Important Note – Jira Server / On-Premise* <br>
 * The new Jira APIs are not supported on Jira Server (On-Premise). <br>